Physical-chemical treatment

 • settleable(> 100 µm).

-• Neutralization: pH correction to achieve optimum coagulant efficiency (value indicated on product data sheet).
+• Neutralization: pH correction to reach the optimum efficiency of the coagulant (value indicated on the product’s technical data sheet).

-• Coagulation: quick mixing of a coagulant with the property of neutralizing the negative charges of particles contained in water.
+• Coagulation: Rapid mixing of a coagulant product with the property of neutralizing the negative charges of particles in the water.

-• Separation: This is the physical separation of solids (by settling, flotation or filtration), which settle easily thanks to their increased volume and density!
+• Separation: It involves the physical separation of solids (by settling, flotation, or filtration) that easily settle due to their increased volume and density!

 The word clarifloculation refers to all these steps combined